Oil & Gas in

 Uruguay

-Uruguay plays a smaller direct upstream role, but remains relevant through port logic, fuels infrastructure, institutional stability and as part of the Southern Cone market environment.
+Uruguay plays a smaller direct upstream role, but remains relevant through port logic, fuels infrastructure, institutional stability and the broader Southern Cone market environment.

 Chile